 This summary highlights information contained elsewhere in this prospectus.
 As a summary, it speaks in general terms without giving details or discussing any exceptions.
-Before buying any issuance of DMBS certificates, you should have the information necessary to make a fully informed investment decision.
-For that, you must read this prospectus in its entirety (as well as each document to which we refer you in this prospectus), and the related prospectus supplement for that issuance.
+Before buying any DMBS certificates, you should have the information necessary to make a fully informed investment decision.
+For that, you must read this prospectus in its entirety (as well as each document to which we refer you in this prospectus), and the related prospectus supplement.